syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Change the orientation of header text

-By default, the text in the column headers of the Syncfusion Grid control is oriented horizontally.
+By default, the text in the column headers of the Syncfusion Grid controls is oriented horizontally.
 However, in some cases, you may want to change the orientation of the header text to vertical, diagonal, or at a custom angle.
 This can be achieved by adding a custom CSS class to the column header cell using the [customAttributes](../../api/grid/column/#customattributes) property of the Grid columns.

 Follow the below steps to change the orientation of the header text in Grid: